conda-incubator/conda-recipe-manager/README.md

 The latest recipe-parsing compatibility statistics can be found in our the summary of our automated [Integration Tests](https://github.com/conda-incubator/conda-recipe-manager/actions).

+Our integration test data set is available [here](https://github.com/conda-incubator/conda-recipe-manager-test-data) and is based off of publicly available recipe files from various sources.

 NOTE: CRM only officially supports recipe files in the V0.
 There is on-going work to add full support for editing V1-formatted files.